 - 6.4.1.
 Following the initial meeting with the employee, the Senior Manager should consult with the Headteacher or Chair of Governors to determine whether an investigation is appropriate and, if so, what form it should take.
 A record should be made of the decisions and/or agreed actions. - 6.4.2.
 It may be necessary, with anonymous allegations, to consider whether it is possible to take any further action.
-When making this decision, Senior Managers should take the following factors into account: - the seriousness of the issue(s) raised; - the credibility of the concern(s); and - the likelihood of confirming the allegation(s) from attributable sources. - 6.4.3.
-In some cases, it may be possible to resolve the concern(s) simply, by agreed action or an explanation regarding the concern(s), without the need for further investigation.
-However, depending on the nature of the concern(s) it may be necessary for the concern(s) to: - be investigated internally; - be referred to the police; - be referred to the external auditor; - form the subject of an independent inquiry. - 6.4.4.
+When making this decision, Senior Managers should take the following factors into account: - the seriousness of the issue/s raised - the credibility of the concern/s - the likelihood of confirming the allegation/s from attributable sources. - 6.4.3.
+In some cases, it may be possible to resolve the concern/s simply, by agreed action or an explanation regarding the concern/s, without the need for further investigation.
+However, depending on the nature of the concern/s it may be necessary for the concern/s to: - be investigated internally - be referred to the police - be referred to the external auditor - form the subject of an independent inquiry.

+6.4.4.
 Senior Managers should have a working knowledge and understanding of other school policies and procedures, e.g. grievance, disciplinary, harassment, child protection procedures, to ensure that concerns raised by employees are addressed via the appropriate procedure/process.
-Advice is available from EPM.